waynevanson/data-entry-obsidian-plugin/readme.md

 ## WIP

 This is a work in progress.
+Releases are put through there paces in the hopes that things don't break.

 You can use it if you want, but there are no guarentees.